Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 Over the past 12 years the price of synthesizing genes has dropped from $4 to $0.04 per base pair; presume the future price of DNA synthesis will continueto drop two fold every two years.

-Meanwhile, Stanford’s undergraduate tuition is approximately $50,000 per year up from $25,000 in 2000.
+Meanwhile Stanford’s undergraduate tuition is approximately $50,000 per year up from $25,000 in 2000.
 Presume Stanford’s tuition will continue to double every 15 years.

 **Q.1.a.** If a human genome is 4 billion base pairs long then when will the cost of synthesizing the DNA encoding an entire human genome be roughly the same as the tuition cost associated with attending Stanford for one year?

-Hint: use the facts given.
+Hint: Use the facts given.
 Keep your math simple, and write out the equations (i.e., show your work).
 An approximate answer is fine.

 **Q.1.b.**  What would be your estimate if the price of synthesizing genes continue to drop two foldevery 2.5 years instead of 2 years (i.e., only a 6-month longer doubling time).
 An approximateanswer is fine.

 **Q.1.c.** Given your answer from part (a) presume that you could then design, build, and bring to life a human encoded by a genome that you design (e.g., with any and all mutations that you andyour partner choose).
-As potential parents would you prefer to spend your savings on collegetuition for a natural child or on realizing a genetically engineered offspring who then has to make  their own way?
+As potential parents would you prefer to spend your savings on college tuition for a natural child or on realizing a genetically engineered offspring who then has to make  their own way?
 Why?
 (2-3 sentences)

 ## (Q2) DNA as a Storage Medium (30 pts)

-The US government has been using an underground salt mine in Pennsylvania as a long termstorage facility for physical documents, primarily retirement related papers.
-According to theWashington Post, in this facility approximately 1000 employees pass thousands of case filesfrom cavern to cavern and then type in retirees’ personal data, one line at a time.
+The US government has been using an underground salt mine in Pennsylvania as a long term storage facility for physical documents, primarily retirement related papers.
+According to the Washington Post, in this facility approximately 1000 employees pass thousands of case filesfrom cavern to cavern and then type in retirees’ personal data, one line at a time.
 Basic document retrieval involves a forklift and takes days.
 Given the trends in DNA read and write, consider using DNA as an alternative storage medium for these documents.

 Helpful numbers: